rclone/rclone/docs/content/docs.md

 as they are faster without unless `--multi-thread-streams` is set explicitly.

+**NB** on Windows using multi-thread downloads will cause the resulting files to be [sparse](https://en.wikipedia.org/wiki/Sparse_file).
+Use `--local-no-sparse` to disable sparse files (which may cause long delays at the start of downloads) or disable multi-thread downloads with `--multi-thread-streams 0`

 ### --multi-thread-streams=N ###

 When using multi thread downloads (see above `--multi-thread-cutoff`)